daniCh8/road-segmentation-eth-cil-2020/README.md

 It's a deep U-Net that does not use any pretrained net as encoder, but only residual blocks.

 ### [D-UNet](/src/nets/dunet.py)
-It's a dimension fusion U-Net, that processed the input both in 4D and 3D, before mixing all together.
+It's a dimension fusion U-Net, that process the input both in 4D and 3D, before mixing all together.

 ## Usage
 All the modules are python files, whereas the main files are Jupyter Notebooks.
 Any single network can be trained and evaluated through [single_model_trainer.ipynb](/src/single_model_trainer.ipynb).
 Note that Jupyter Notebooks are useful to visualize data, but the training and checkpointing process is actually all handled by [model.py](/src/model.py), that contains the class `NNet`: